deepakness/deepakness-main/content/blog/notion-not-for-writers.md

 Writing is already full of friction and if the tool you're using takes too much time to load, it's not the one.

 Notion is an amazing document management tool.
-But, writers need tools that are fast, distraction-free, quick, and easy to get started with.
+But, writers need tools that are fast, distraction-free, and easy to get started with.

 When I first got introduced to Notion, I thought this is the tool I've been waiting for.
 And, I transferred all the notes into it.